cliffordp/tk-event-weather/readme.txt

 = Version 1.2.0 =
 * April 26, 2016
-* New "location" shortcode argument to enable use of Google Maps API to retrieve latitude and longitude automatically (subject to API usage limitations or may require a Google Maps Geocoding API key).
+* New "location" shortcode argument to enable use of Google Maps Geocoding API to retrieve latitude and longitude automatically (subject to API usage limitations or may require a Google Maps Geocoding API key).
 * New "Tools" tab in plugin's settings page to use Google Maps lookup without being subject to API usage limitations (enter an address, get the coordinates, manually paste them into wherever you're using the shortcode).
-* Tools tab also includes shortcode examples (just for convenience) and Google Maps API credits and disclaimers.
+* Tools tab includes shortcode examples (just for convenience) and Google Maps attribution and Terms.
 * Always load shortcode's CSS file for Administrators so shortcode error messages get styled.
 * New version of Freemius now allows Add-on Trials without needing to enter a credit card (only for users who have Allowed tracking and have confirmed their email address).